It’s difficult to value the worth of a company. This situation is more apparent when it comes to valuing Tesla.

 EBITDA is a metric that measures Tesla’s liquidity and is similar to operating cash flow but before taking into account the investment in working capital and fixed assets as explained in this article: Tesla’s EBITDA.

-For your information, the EBITDA used in the chart above is derived from Tesla’s adjusted EBITDA extracted from the company’s quarterly and annual filings.
+For your information, the EBITDA used in the chart above comes from Tesla’s adjusted EBITDA published in its earnings releases.

 Free cash flow is another important metric that can be used to measure Tesla’s valuation.

 As we all know, cash is king when it comes to the survival of a company.

 A company can operate without a profit but not without cash.